Report an accessibility problem

 Business Communications, Coordinator, Negotiation

 With the rise of technology in the workplace, effective human communication is more important than ever.
-Being able to communicate effectively with coworkers, clients and the public is an essential skill you can learn in this program.
+In this program, you'll learn the essential skill of communicating effectively with coworkers, clients and the public.

 Description

-Communication skills are valued across many industries and are regarded as essential for success in the workplace.
-The certificate program in workplace communication focuses on helping students become more competent communicators across various professional settings, and includes learning how to lead teams and create effective presentations.
-This program complements coursework in many majors by developing the communication skills needed to maximize productivity and satisfaction in professional contexts.
+Communication skills are valued across many industries and regarded as essential for success in the workplace.
+The certificate program in workplace communication focuses on helping you become a competent communicator across various professional settings.
+As part of the program, you learn how to lead teams and create effective presentations.
+This program complements coursework in many majors by enabling you to develop the communication skills needed to maximize productivity and satisfaction in professional contexts.

 At a glance